Shopify/checkout-sheet-kit-swift/README.md

 }
 ```

+**Note that you will likely need to augment these events with customer/session information derived from app state.**

+_Also note that the `customData` attribute of CustomPixelEvent can take on any shape.
+As such, this attribute will be returned as a String.
+Client applications should define a custom data type and deserialize the `customData` string into that type._

 ### Integrating identity & customer accounts

 Buyer-aware checkout experience reduces friction and increases conversion.
 Depending on the context of the buyer (guest or signed-in), knowledge of buyer preferences, or account/identity system, the application can use one of the following methods to initialize a personalized and contextualized buyer experience.